-This depends on many factors such as the severity of your separation, any other birthing complications, your overall health, etc. It is advised to initiate physical therapy with a PT who specializes in pelvic health/postpartum as soon as you are able, especially if your symptoms have not improved significantly at 6 weeks postpartum.
+This depends on many factors.
+What is the severity of your separation?
+Did you have any other birthing complications?
+How is your health in general?
+You’ll want to see a PT specializing in pelvic health/postpartum as soon as you can.
+This is especially true if your symptoms have not improved at 6 weeks postpartum.

-- Instruction in movement strategies during functional tasks (stairs, bending, lifting, feeding baby, etc.).
+- Instruction on movement strategies during functional tasks (stairs, bending, lifting, feeding baby, etc.).

-- Education in progressive exercises for neuromuscular re-education, core stabilization, and posture.
+- Education on progressive exercises for neuromuscular re-education, core stabilization, and posture.

 - Manual therapy, including pelvic assessment and muscle energy techniques to address pelvic positioning.

-A good rule of thumb is to imagine that you are wearing a pencil skirt during all activity.
-Separating the knees may create tension through the pubic symphysis and cause you pain.
+A good rule of thumb is to imagine that you are wearing a pencil skirt during all activities.
+Separating the knees may create tension through the pubic symphysis.
+This may cause you pain.
 Over time, you will tolerate more movement through your legs.
 For now, move only as pain allows.

 Bed Transfers – The Log Roll Technique